Highly efficient microwave storage and retrieval using a superconducting chiral $\Lambda$-type molecule

-In this letter, we address the above challenges and propose an EIT-like microwave memory using a superconducting artificial chiral atom embedded in a one-dimensional open transmission line.
-Here, chirality refers to the fact that the atomic scattering of the probe light depends on its propagation direction \cite{lodahl2017chiral,joshi2023resonance}.
-Note that the transparency is essentially induced by the atomic chirality rather than the coupling field in the conventional EIT system.
-However, the coupling field still enables the slow probe light, and its dynamical control also leads to the memory effect \cite{fleischhauer2000dark,phillips2001storage,fleischhauer2005electromagnetically}.
-Remarkably, our system exhibits an effective optical depth of only 4 and achieves high storage efficiency $> 99\%$ and near-unity fidelity across a broad range of pulse durations.
+We also present a simple adiabatic control, suitable for the EIT regime, that still achieves high-efficiency microwave storage and retrieval.
 Moreover, our scheme does not need any circulator since the atom is embedded in an open transmission line.
-The propagating direction of the retrieved pulse can be controlled by adjusting the phase of the coupling light, which offers the versatility of our scheme for quantum information processing.
+The propagating direction of the retrieved pulse can be controlled by adjusting the phase of the coupling field, which offers the versatility of our scheme for quantum memory applications.